 Successful completion of the Global Studies minor consists of satisfying the following course requirements:

-- No more than three courses will be allowed from any one department.
+- No more than three courses will be allowed from any one program.

 - At least two courses must be at the 300- or 400-level.